 The action document format works for both Project Level Actions and Transition Actions.

-A new attribute ‘Run/Show Action When’ has been added for actions, this allows the user to specify if and when they would like the action to run or show.
+The ‘Run/Show Action When’ attribute allows the user to specify if, and when, they would like the action to run or show.

 |Always||If this option is selected, the action will run at all times.|

 |Never||If this option is selected, the action will never be executed.|